 The Emerging Infections Program (EIP) is a collaborative project between the Centers for Disease Control and Prevention (CDC), the United States Department of Agriculture, the Food and Drug Administration, and 10 U.S. sites, including the state of Georgia.

-The Georgia Emerging Infections Program (GA-EIP) is a collaborative project with the Georgia Department of Health (DPH), Emory, and, CDC that conducts active surveillance and initiates research studies related to food-borne and invasive bacterial pathogens and other emerging infectious diseases.
+The Georgia Emerging Infections Program (GA EIP) is a collaboration that includes the Georgia Department of Public Health (DPH), Emory University, the Atlanta VA Medical Center (AVAMC).
+The GA EIP conducts active surveillance and initiates research studies related to food-borne pathogens, invasive bacterial pathogens, viral respiratory pathogens, and healthcare-associated infections.

 Active Bacterial Core surveillance (ABCs)